CSS Masonry (alt proposal)

 Defined areas give implicit-assigned names to grid lines in the masonry container.

 3.3.
-Track Direction: the masonry-direction property
+Masonry Track Direction: the masonry-direction property

 Name: masonry-direction